OlehKutnyi/CV/Toys Sales.md

 # Stores sales
 The purpose of this project is to analyse the sales of toys and similar products in a big store network.
 It is created to demonstrate and practice my SQL and Tableau skills.
-The project is based on the dataset Maven Toys and their sales in different shops.
+The project is based on the dataset [Mexico Toys](https://www.kaggle.com/datasets/mysarahmadbhat/toy-sales) and their sales in different shops.
 The Schema consists of four tables: **Products** (product id, product name, product category, product cost product price); **Inventory** (ProductID, StoreID, stock on hand); **Stores** (StoreID, store name, store city, store location, store open date); **Sales** (SaleID, date, StoreID, ProductID, units)

 ### Products
 | Product ID | Product name    | Product category | Product cost | Product price |